jlamsens/opensysadmins/docs/howtos/linuxmint21-bootable-usb-flash-drive/index.md

 ## Prereqs
 - USB flash drive that can hold the Linux Mint 21 installation files
-- a PC ([BIOS](../../tutorials/windows11-linuxmint21-dual-boot-bios-clonezilla/)/[UEFI](../../tutorials/windows11-linuxmint21-dual-boot-uefi/)) running Windows 11 or Linux Mint 21
+- a PC ([BIOS](../../tutorials/windows11-linuxmint21-dual-boot-bios-clonezilla/index.md){:target="_blank"}/[UEFI](../../tutorials/windows11-linuxmint21-dual-boot-uefi/index.md){:target="_blank"}) running Windows 11 or Linux Mint 21
 - internet connection

 ## Download ISO
 === "Step1"
     Use your favorite search engine to search for the Linux Mint 21 iso and choose the official Linux Mint website.
+At the time of writing, Linux Mint 21.1 is the most recent version.
+It it possible a more recent version is already out, when you read this.
+This howto still uses the [Linux mint 21 Cinnamon edition](https://linuxmint.com/edition.php?id=311){:target="_blank"}
     **(VDAB users: download from your Google Drive!)**

     <img src="linuxmint21-search-iso.png" width="320" height="180"/>